Originally posted on 5.14.2020 on previous website version:

 I started writing this post on February 1st, and now it is somehow May 14th.

 Last year’s condition was “why not,” a form of optimistic nihilism and attempt to be less timid and more open.
 It is a wandering attitude, not a spirit of chasing known desires, but keeping an eye out for shy unknowns waiting to be found.

 At the end of 2019, I aimlessly drove, something I hadn’t done since late September.
-I ended up slightly north of Minneapolis in Anoka around 9pm, where the lack of light pollution allowed the sky to be a dusty mauve and everything below to be vague blacks.
-What was farther was at the foreground.
+I ended up slightly north of Minneapolis in Anoka around 9pm, where the lack of light pollution allowed the sky to be a dusty mauve and everything below to be vague black.
+What was further was at the foreground.

 What does “elsewhere” mean?
 Escape?
 Parallel realities?
 New from here?
 Displacement?
-Establishing place in somewhere familiar?
+Establishing place in somewhere unfamiliar?
 Previously uninhabited?
 Moving islands?
 Unlearning through relearning?
 Going “there”?
 Changing thinking patterns?
 Constantly moving, not just pivoting?